IJuanTM/Simpl/README.md

 #### Simpl is an easy-to-use PHP, HTML, CSS, SCSS and JavaScript framework!

 - It works by using a view/part system seen in other frameworks but made smarter and easier to use!
-- Comes included with Fontawesome icons, and support for SASS and JQuery
+- Comes included with Fontawesome icons and support for SASS and JQuery.
-- I made Simpl as a quick setup template for myself and then decided to expand it and release it for other to use.
+- I made Simpl as a quick setup template for myself and then decided to expand it and release it for others to use.
-- Feel free to leave me any suggestions, ideas or complaints!
+- Feel free to leave me any suggestions, ideas, or complaints!

 ###### Credits for things used in Simpl listed below.